altruios/namshubettulpa/public/namshubettuple/vows.md

 means he should be able to wake up."
 }
 {
+*Kent walked in.*
-Kent walked into the room and Tom was wrapped in bandages, his head exposed, his left hand in a small device to keep the fingers straight.
+~Tom was wrapped in bandages, his head exposed.~
+~his left hand in a small device to keep the fingers straight.~ ~Wires connected him to a machine on his right~

-Wires connected him to a machine on his right - monitoring a heart rate and other things.
+~They monitoring a heart rate and other things.~
 "So he’s stable?"
 "He’s not going to die, not today at least."
+*Kent swallowed.*
-Kent swallowed, even with the bandages there Kent saw the black and red flesh beneath... he reminded himself that it was covered in fake skin below that bandage and his imagination ran wild with lizard skin imagery.
+~even with the bandages there Kent saw the black and red flesh beneath...~ ~he reminded himself that it was covered in fake skin below that bandage~ ~And then his imagination ran wild with lizard skin imagery.~ ~He suppressed a gag.~
-He suppressed a gag.
 "And the other one?"
 "We couldn’t revive him.
 He died in the ambulance."
-Kent nodded, then looked back to Tom.
+*Kent nodded, then looked back to Tom.*
 }
 {
 "Hey Bozo: you ready to wake up?"
-The reaction was immediate - the heart rate spiking and Tom’s eyes fluttered open.
+~The reaction was immediate - the heart monitor rate spiked.~ *Tom’s eyes fluttered open.*
-The nurse went to his bedside when he started writhing in pain.
+*The nurse went to his bedside when he started writhing in pain.*
-They pressed some buttons on the machine and a hiss escaped.
+*They pressed some buttons on the machine and a hiss escaped.*
-Some liquid pumped into Tom’s IV and the effect was immediate - Tom stopped struggling, his heart rate decreasing.
+~Some liquid pumped into Tom’s IV and Tom stopped struggling.~ ~his heart rate decreasing.~
-Kent only watched.
+~Kent only watched.~
 "It's so warm,"
-Tom said, his voice a little raspy.
+~Tom said, his voice a little raspy.~
 "You burned yourself pretty bad, what were you doing?"
 "Burned?"
-Tom tried to sit up, only to realize that was a bad idea.
+*Tom tried to sit up*
+~tried.~
 }
 {
-The drugs they pumped him with were allowing him to not be in agonizing pain but not to move.
-"How did I get here...
+~The drugs they pumped him with dulled the pain, partially...~ "How did I get here... what happened?"
-what happened?"
-His eyes were glassy now - not fully able to focus on kent.
+~His eyes were glassy now - not fully able to focus on kent.~ "You were in that room. with the tech - you lit the tapes on fire.
-"You were in that room, with the tech - you lit the tapes on fire - you covered the emergency sprinkler with your jacket, you nearly burned the station down.
+you covered the emergency sprinkler with your jacket you nearly burned the station down."
-Tom started scratching at his arm - where the IV was.
+*Tom started scratching at his arm - where the IV was.*
 "I did?"
-he paused.
+~he paused.~
 "No I didn’t...
 Why would I do that?
 That’s crazy."
 "I saw you do it, the whole station saw you do it.
 I want to know why?"
 "I just brought you coffee - and now I’m here."
-Tom said.
+~Tom said.~
 }
 {
-Tom moved his arm, the one connected to the IV, toward the nurse.
+*Tom moved his arm, the one connected to the IV, toward the nurse.*
 "Should this itch?"
-the nurse shook her head.
+*the nurse shook her head.*
 "It really itches"
+*Tom started wheezing.*
-Tom started wheezing - and the beeping of the machine grew more frequent.
+~The beeping of the machine grew more frequent.~
-The nurse pushed a button on the side.
+*The nurse pushed a button on the side.*
 }
 {
 "Sir, you’re going to have to leave?"
 "What’s going on?"
-"Allergic reaction maybe - I just called the doctor." and no sooner than she said it - A few people came in, with other machinery Kent assumed to be a crash cart...Tom’s wheezing grew louder as the beeping grew more frequent.
+"Allergic reaction maybe - I just called the doctor."
+~and no sooner than she said it several people filled the room.~ ~they carried other machinery. ~
+~Kent assumed one to be a crash cart...~
+~The other's he didn't recognize.~
+*Tom’s wheezing grew louder as the beeping grew more frequent.*
 }
 {
-Kent backed out of the room followed by the nurse before they shut the door - then guided him to the waiting room again.
+*Kent backed out of the room followed by the nurse before they shut the door.*
+~they then  guided him to the waiting room, to wait...~ ~...again.~
-Kent sat back down in the chair he was in before, listening to the drone of mumbles and whispers from the other people in the room.
+*Kent sat back down in the chair he was in before.*
-He closed his eyes, and tried to relax to find sleep.
+~He listened to the drone of mumbles and whispers from the others in the room.~ *He closed his eyes,*~ and tried to relax to find sleep.~ ~He could not.~
-He could not.
-His mind replayed the event over and over, not perfectly - charred black and red skin intermixed between the images - he tried to filter those out but found he could not.
+~His mind replayed the event over and over, not perfectly.~ ~the charred black and red skin intermixed between the images.~ ~he tried to filter those out but found he could not.~ }
-}
 {
-The last moment was the woman, Martha, speaking that strange language.
+~The last moment was the woman,~
+'Martha,'
+~speaking that strange language.~
-Had she done this somehow?
-If so....
+'Had she done this somehow?'
+'If so...'
+'How?'
-How?
-He struggled for a reason, any reason Tom might help the tech destroy those tapes - or why the tech ran and grabbed Martha’s file.
+~He struggled for a reason, any reason Tom might help the tech destroy those tapes.~ ~or why the tech ran and grabbed Martha’s file.~
-It was as if he was hypnotised - but that was nonsense.
+'It was as if he was hypnotised - but that was nonsense.'
-Hypnosis wasn’t real - something for stage shows and bad TV, neither of which he’s seen personally, but everyone loved to talk about bad TV. he repeatedly scratched at the back of his head, his fingers going back over the bump.
+'Hypnosis wasn’t real - something for stage shows and bad TV.'
+~neither of which he’s seen personally...~
+~but everyone loved to talk about bad TV.~
+*he repeatedly scratched at the back of his head.*
+*His fingers going back over the bump.*
+'Tom would be fine...'
-Tom would be fine - he was in a hospital, and he had been stable, and they knew exactly what they put into him, so they’d be able to fix it... he told himself that - but the nurse’s sudden concern juxtaposed against that thought.
+'he was in a hospital...'
+'and he had been stable'
+'and they knew exactly what they put into him, so they’d be able to fix it...'
+~he told himself that - but the nurse’s eyes.~
-He tried to focus on something, anything else, and there wasn’t a better distraction than his job.
-He held his head in his hands, his arms braced against the chair - he was so tired, too much had happened in one day, he replayed the events leading up to the fire.
+~the sudden concern in those eyes juxtaposed against that last thought.~ ~He tried to focus on something, anything else.~ ~...And there wasn’t a better distraction than his job.~ ~He held his head in his hands, his arms braced against the chair~ ~he was so tired, too much had happened in one day.~ ~he replayed the events leading up to the fire.~
 }
 {
 He couldn’t shake the thought that something in that tape they watched caused this - something Martha had done...